Call us on

 What is Liquid Waterproofing?

-Liquid waterproofing is a method of creating a waterproof barrier by applying a liquid membrane over a surface, which then cures to form a seamless, joint-free protective layer.
+Liquid waterproofing is a method of creating a barrier, by applying a liquid membrane over a surface, which then cures to form a seamless, joint-free protective layer.
 The liquid can be either cold applied or hot applied, depending on the project’s needs.
 Once cured, the membrane resists water ingress, reinforces the substrate, and extends the surface’s lifespan.

 This approach is commonly used for flat roofs, balconies, podium decks, terraces, and walkways.
 It’s especially valued for its ability to work around complex detailing and upstands, delivering a smooth, uninterrupted finish even in challenging areas.